Skip to main content

 Undergraduate Students:

-While temporary changes were made to course modalities during the COVID-19 pandemic, Bentley University has announced that all undergraduate courses will be taught in-person beginning fall 2022.
-Undergraduate courses will not be available in a hybrid modality.
+While temporary changes were made to course modalities during the COVID-19 pandemic, Bentley University has announced that all undergraduate courses will be taught in-person beginning in Fall 2022.
+Undergraduate courses are not be available in a hybrid modality.
 Accordingly, all international undergraduate students will be expected to attend in-person classes on Bentley's campus.
 When and if offered, international undergraduate students can count only one 100% online /hybrid course towards their full course of study requirement [8 C.F.R.
 214.2(f)(6)(i)(G)].

 Graduate Students:

 While temporary changes were made to course modalities and online study requirements during the COVID-19 pandemic, Bentley University has resumed normal operations.
-While courses will continue to be offered in a hybrid format, all international graduate students will be expected to attend most classes in-person.
-This means that you can take your course load fully in-person OR, if you choose to do so, only one of your courses (3 credits) towards your full time requirement may be taken fully online [8 C.F.R.
+While courses will continue to be offered in a hybrid format, all international graduate students are expected to attend most classes in person.
+This means that a student can take a full course load in person OR, a student can take a full course load with a mix of in-person and on-line courss BUT only one of course (3 credits) will count towards the full-time requirement [8 C.F.R.
 214.2(f)(6)(i)(G)].

-You must attend the majority of your class sessions for your remaining courses in-person.
-We recommend that students track their in-person attendance in hybrid courses.
+Graduate students must attend the majority of their class sessions in person.
+We recommend that graduate students track their in-person attendance in hybrid courses.
 Students can do so by asking their professors to sign an Attendance Verification Form.

 Attendance and Course Registration Policies

 Attendance policies are determined by Academic Services.
 Please see the Academic Catalog for detailed information on attendance policies at Bentley.
 Attendance policy violations or failure to register in courses on time may have serious consequences for your F-1 visa status.
 If you have any questions about the attendance policy, course registration timeline, or other questions, contact Academic Services.
-The Center for International Students & Scholars (GA_CISS@bentley.edu) can also help you with questions about how academic policies or violations may affect your visa status.
+CISS can help with questions about how academic policies or violations affect visa status.

 Incomplete Courses

-You must complete all work and receive a final grade for any incomplete courses by the end of your final semester of study.
-If your graduation/degree completion date changes for any reason, you must contact the CISS to amend your I-20 or DS-2019 form to reflect this change.
-Please refer to the below section on Graduating Late/Early.
+Students must complete all work and receive a final grade for any incomplete courses by the end of their final semester of study.
+If their graduation/degree completion date changes for any reason, they must contact the CISS to modify their Form I-20 to reflect the change.
+Refer to the below section on Graduating Late/Early.

-If you are completing degree requirements before or after the program end date listed on page 1 of your form I-20, please follow the below steps to request a modification to your program end date.
-There are several steps that you must complete before using the online form:
+If a student is completing their degree requirements before or after the program end date listed on page 1 of their Form I-20, they must follow the below steps to request a modification of their degree program end date:

-Schedule an appointment with Academic Services to confirm your academic plan.
+Step 1: Schedule an appointment with Academic Services to confirm the academic plan.

 Step 2:

-If you need your I-20 end date EXTENDED past the date currently listed:
+• If the Form I-20 program end date needs to be EXTENDED past the date currently listed:

 Work Authorization